semdy/extract-i18n-plugin/README_en.md

 - Hoisted dynamic property dependencies (`dynamicProps`)

-After the plugin transforms text into i18n function calls, previously static nodes may become dynamic.
+After the plugin transforms text into i18n function calls, previously static nodes should become dynamic.

 To ensure correct runtime behavior, the plugin needs to: